Beyond Accuracy: Behavioral Dynamics of Agentic Multi-Hunk Repair: Threats to Validity

 \header{Internal Validity} This refers to the confidence that the observed outcomes are caused by the experimental variables and not by confounding factors.
 As discussed in Section~\ref{subsec:nondeterminism}, LLM-based Agentic systems are inherently non-deterministic.
 The same agent, given the same initial prompt, can produce different action trajectories and final patches across multiple runs due to the probabilistic nature of the underlying LLM.
 This means a single successful or failed run may not be representative of the agent's true capability.
-While eliminating this non-determinism is currently impossible, we mitigated its impact by performing the evaluation across a wide variety of problems (i.e., on 372 distinct multi-hunk bugs from the Hunk4J dataset).
+While eliminating this non-determinism is currently impossible, we mitigated its impact by evaluating across a wide range of problems (i.e., on \changeinline{404} distinct multi-hunk bugs from the \changeinline{\benchmarkdataset} dataset).
 This allows us to observe overarching trends and patterns in agent behavior that are less susceptible to the randomness of a single execution.

-As detailed in Sections \ref{subsec:autoupdate} and \ref{subsec:modeloutage}, the performance of the agents can be affected by external factors such as API outages, service degradation, and automatic background updates.
+As discussed in Section~\ref{subsec:autoupdate}, agents can be affected by external factors such as API outages, service degradation, and automatic background updates.
 These events are outside of our control and could have impacted the outcomes of specific repair attempts.
 We addressed this by using a standardized evaluation harness that provided identical access to tools and environments for all agents.
 We logged all interactions and, where possible, noted the agent versions before and after any auto-updates.
 While these factors represent a real-world challenge of using agentic systems, our reporting on these instabilities contributes to a more transparent understanding of the current state of these tools.

 \header{External Validity} This concerns the generalizability of our findings to other contexts, such as different programming languages, projects, bug types, or coding agents.
 We evaluated four prominent agentic coding tools: \codex, \geminicli, \qwencode, and \claudecode.
 However, the field of AI is rapidly evolving, and new, more capable agents may have emerged since our evaluation was conducted.
 The reported performance numbers may not accurately reflect the capabilities of the latest models.
 The agents selected were state-of-the-art and widely used at the time of our study, to the best of our knowledge.
 More importantly, our primary contribution is not just the performance benchmark itself, but the conceptual framework, the behavioral metrics, and the qualitative insights into the challenges of multi-hunk repair.
 These findings, such as the difficulty in coordinating edits across dispersed locations, are fundamental to the problem and are likely to remain relevant for future generations of agents.
 Our evaluation methodology can be readily applied to benchmark new tools as they become available.